The Amazing Power of Honey as Medicine

 Hydrogen peroxide

-Honey is a natural antibiotic useful internally and externally on your body.
-It contains hydrogen peroxide read: bleach, used as a bacterial disinfectant for wounds and burns.
-It’s also effective on methicillin-resistant bacterial species such as Staphylococcus aureus.
-Bacteria thrive in warm, moist environments.
-But bacteria cannot survive in honey due to its low water content below 18% and glucose oxidase, which breaks down glucose sugars in the curing process.
-As a result, bacteria die, and the wound dries up.
+Honey is a powerful natural antibiotic that works both internally and externally.
+It contains hydrogen peroxide, which acts as a bacterial disinfectant for wounds and burns.
+Honey is even effective against methicillin-resistant bacterial species like Staphylococcus aureus.
+One of the reasons honey is so effective is because bacteria cannot survive in its low water content below 18%.
+Additionally, honey contains glucose oxidase, which breaks down glucose sugars during the curing process.
+This combination leads to the death of bacteria and aids in the drying process of wounds.

 Poison Ivy